Table of Contents:

 ConcurrentSkipListMap / ConcurrentSkipListSet

-- The structure is correct, operations are lock-free via CAS.
+- The structure is correct, lock-free operations through CAS.

-- Concurrent changes to the same key are not atomic at the value level – atomics are required.
+- Parallel changes to the same key are not atomic at the value level — atomicity is needed.

-- Suitable if you need a sorted map Thread-safe set/map.
+- Suitable if a sorted thread-safe set/map is required.

 AtomicInteger / AtomicLong / AtomicReference

-- No risk of losing updates, even if multiple threads simultaneously modify the value.
+- No risk of losing updates, even if multiple threads change the value simultaneously.

 - If the collection is not thread-safe → either use external synchronization or replace it with a thread-safe version (ConcurrentHashMap, ConcurrentSkipListMap).

-- If you store mutable objects inside a map → use atomics or compute methods, otherwise values may be lost.
+- If you store mutable objects inside the map → use atomics or compute methods, otherwise values may be lost.

-- If you need maximum concurrency → ConcurrentHashMap + AtomicInteger/Reference is the best option.
+- If maximum parallelism is needed → ConcurrentHashMap + AtomicInteger/Reference is the best option.

-- If you need simple synchronization without any hassle, →
+- If simple synchronization without hassle is needed →

-Collections.synchronizedMap/Set— but remember to lock the entire collection.
+Collections.synchronizedMap/Set— but remember about locking the entire collection.

 My social media channel